-THIS DE THE DEPARTMENT OF HEALTH
+THIS DOCUMER THE ARTIMENT OF HEALTH

-THIS DOCUMENT OF HER DEFINE OF THE DEFENDENCE OF
+THIS DOCUMENT HAS BEEN OF THE PARTIES OF THE PARTIE

-Background
+4. Background

-al applians r This is the sixth iteration of this application.
-The original application was considered by MSAC at its July 2013 meeting, subsequent resubmissions were then considered in April 2014, November 2015, July 2016 and July 2017.
+The original application (Application 1345) was considered by MSAC at its July 2013 meeting, subsequent resubmissions were then considered in April 2014, November 2015, July 2016 and July 2017.
 The PSDs for these applications can be viewed on the MSAC website.

-In summary, at July 2017 meeting, the MSAC did not support Oncotype DX breast cancer assay due to the uncertainty of the incremental benefit of the Oncotype DX breast cancer assay over optimal care (Application No 1342.4 Public Summary Document (PSD) 2017, p2).
+At its July 2017 meeting, MSAC did not support Oncotype DX breast cancer assay due to the uncertainty of the incremental benefit of the Oncotype DX breast cancer assay over optimal care (Application 1342.4 Public Summary Document (PSD) 2017, p2).
 MSAC noted that data from ongoing trials like the TAILORx trial, if suitable, may be useful in addressing this uncertainty (PSD, p3).

-Prerequisites to implementation of any funding advice
+5. Prerequisites to implementation of any funding advice

-The ODX Breast Cancer Assay test is performed in a single laboratory in the United States by Genomic Health Inc. Therefore, the test would not be subject to approval or regulation by the Therapeutic Goods Administration (TGA).
-A November 2015 report by the US Food and Drug Administration (FDA) raised concerns about the current lack of regulation within the US for assays that are 'Laboratory Developed Tests' (LDTs), such as ODX.
+The Oncotype DX Breast Cancer Assay test is performed in a single laboratory in the United States by Genomic Health Inc. Therefore, the test would not be subject to approval or regulation by the Therapeutic Goods Administration (TGA).
+A November 2015 report by the US Food and Drug Administration (FDA) raised concerns about the current lack of regulation within the US for assays that are 'Laboratory Developed Tests' (LDTs), such as Oncotype DX.